vinceimbat/vinceimbat/content/how to write literature notes.md

 - "evergreens"
 ---

 It is important to [[Write permanent notes about what you read to test understanding]].
-However, it is distracting to switch back and forth between reading a book and writing [[thoughts/evergreens]].
+However, it is distracting to switch back and forth between reading a book and writing [[evergreens]].

 Applying the [[thoughts/getting things done]] approach it is best to separate capturing [[Loose ends]] and processing them (see [[Barbell method of reading]]).
 Then, follow this process:
 - For physical books, write notes directly on a note in [[Zotero]] or draw a dot or line in the margin of interesting passages.
 You will have to set a reminder to look into these markings when processing the book.